Vleeflu/IoTProject/README.md

-The files are presented on the branches of this github link
+The following files are the IoT report and presentation